Logo - Dana & Amar - BC Homes for Sale

 Try changing some of above variables: reduce your personal spending, pay off some of the dept, bring your credit score in good order, save more for the down payment and try the Affordability Calculator again.
 Also, don’t forget to leave yourself some room in your budget!
 You want to be able to enjoy your home/life and have some flexibility to cope with unexpected expenses.
 The alternative, living with constant financial stress is not fun!

-Always consult a mortgage professional before making personal financial decisions.
+Always consult a financial advisor/broker before making personal financial decisions.
 We listed a few mortgage brokers on our Professionals & Contractors page.

 Try out our Property Transfer Tax Calculator to figure how much Tax you will have to pay on the Completion Date.